 5. Online Courses

 If you have solid knowledge in a niche and are keen to share it with others, you could start a business creating online courses.
 There’s no requirement for formal qualifications, and you may be able to work on something you truly enjoy.
+This may be the best cashflow business for those good at teaching and communicating.

+Overall, blogging is a great way to make money online.
 If interested in this opportunity, read our step-by-step guide on how to start a blog.

 7. YouTube Channel